jjuanda19/IndividualProject/README.md

 Integrating different components, APIs, or services might lead to integration complexities.

 Configuration settings, especially when dealing with third-party APIs or services, might lead to errors or misconfigurations.

+## User Requirements

+1. Location-Bed Reminders: Users can set reminders associated with specific geographic locations, triggering notifications upon entering or exiting these areas.
+Reminder Customization:
+2. Customizable reminder options including title, description, time, and frequency.
+Ability to prioritize reminders and set recurring schedules as needed.
+3. Easy-to-use interface for managing and editing existing reminders.
+Snooze or dismiss options for reminders with flexibility in rescheduling